vectordotdev/vector/docs/usage/configuration/sinks/elasticsearch.md

 It is highly recommended that you do not lower value below the service's internal timeout, as this could create orphaned requests, pile on retries, and result in deuplicate data downstream.

-### Nested Documents

-Vector will explode events into nested documents before writing them to Elasticsearch.
-Vector assumes keys with a . delimit nested fields.
-You can read more about how Vector handles nested documents in the [Data Model document][docs.data_model].

 ## Troubleshooting